Shopping Cart

 • Competition: EWC and Bliss & Bluemercury.

-How much does a Waxing The City franchise cost?
+Waxing The City franchise costs

 On average, you may need to invest around $359,000 to open a Waxing The City franchised salon.
 This amount is on the lower end compared to the average salon franchise ($450,000 as per our own benchmark).